matthiasn/talk-transcripts/Halloway_Stuart/AgilityRobustnessClojureSpec.md

 Similarly, you can test automatically.
 So you can say: please check this for me.
 When you ask spec to check something for you, it is going to say: generate an arbitrary number of inputs, until you get tired.
-I think we default to 100.
+I think the default is 100.
 It is going to invoke the function for you.
 And then it is going to check the return predicate to make sure the thing is structurally sound.

 And then it is going to check the function predicate to make sure that the thing's semantics are sound.
 And if it finds a problem, it is